Lill98/mmaction_custom_data/README.md

 # MMAction
-this repo clone from [mmaction](https://github.com/open-mmlab/mmdetection), I had fixed it to use with custom data
+this repo clone from [mmaction](https://github.com/open-mmlab/mmdetection), I had fixed it to use with custom data.
+I also custom [PAN](https://github.com/zhang-can/PAN-PyTorch) repo to run with custom data.

 ## Introduction
 MMAction is an open source toolbox for action understanding based on PyTorch.